6ph/Anti-Nuke/README.md

 # Anti-Nuke
-Bot made awile ago by extase#1337 and zier#4321 in coffeescript
+Anti made by extase#1337 and zier#4321 in coffeescript